nottwy/Genvisage/README.md

 In order to handle inbalance between the number of positive genes and negative genes, we can add "-weighted" in the run command such that the weighted number of positive genes and negative genes are the same.
 This is particular useful when the input positive gene size is in hundreds, while the remaining negative gene size is in tens of thousands.

+### -earlyT
+This flag enables early termination by maintaining an upper bound for the separability error of the top-k feature pairs and thus can terminate early when a feature pair's error exceeds this upper bound.
+This flag is used in EarlyOrdering Mode

+### -sortG
+This flag enables gene sorting based on single feature property before evaluating each feature pair, such that the algorithm can first examine the "problematic" genes and thus enhance the EarlyOrdering Mode.

+### -samplOpt
+This flag corresponds the [SampOpt Mode](#SampOpt-Mode).

+### -Fconsider
+Instead of evaluating all possible feature pairs, it greedily only examines a subset of (e.g., 500,000) feature pairs for possible candidates.
+This number is specified after "-Fconsider".

+### -sortF
+This flag first sort features based on single feature property, and then traverse the feature pairs in this sorted feature ordering.
+This is especially useful when we only consider a subser of feature pairs as the candidates, i.e., [-Fconsider](#-Fconsider), since "-sortF" essentially helps select the good candidate feature pairs.

 [Return to TOC](#table-of-contents)